rendiffdev/rendiff-dev/docs/SETUP.md

 # Setup Guide

-Complete setup guide for the FFmpeg API platform covering all deployment scenarios from development to production.
+Complete setup guide for Rendiff covering all deployment scenarios from development to production.

+> **Powered by FFmpeg:** Rendiff is a REST API layer built on top of FFmpeg for media processing.

 ## Table of Contents